KosinskiLab/pyTME/doc/quickstart/preprocessing/gui_example.rst

  :width: 100 %
  :align: center

 The dropdown menu allows users to choose from a variety of masks with a given set of parameter.
-The `Adapy to layer` button will determine initial mask parameters based on the data of the currently selected layer. `Align to axis` will rotate the axis of largest variation in the selected layer onto the z-Axis, which can simplify mask creation for cases whose initial positioning is suboptimal. `Create mask` will create a specified mask for the currently selected layer.
+The `Adapt to layer` button will determine initial mask parameters based on the data of the currently selected layer. `Align to axis` will rotate the axis of largest variation in the selected layer onto the z-Axis, which can simplify mask creation for cases whose initial positioning is suboptimal. `Create mask` will create a specified mask for the currently selected layer.

-When clicking `Adapy to layer` followed by `Create mask`, we observe that the resulting sphere is excessively large.
+When clicking `Adapt to layer` followed by `Create mask`, we observe that the resulting sphere is excessively large.
 This is because EMD-3228 contains a fair amount of noisy unstructed density around the center structure.
 This can be assessed by reducing the lower bound on the contrast limit slider.

 .. figure:: ../../_static/examples/napari_mask_widget_map.png
  :width: 100 %
  :align: center

 We can either adapt the mask manually, or make use of the Data Quantile feature.
 The Data Quantile allows us to only consider a given top percentage of the data for mask generation.
 In this case, 94.80 appeared to be a reasonable cutoff.
-Make sure to select the non-mask layer before clicking on `Adapy to layer`.
+Make sure to select the non-mask layer before clicking on `Adapt to layer`.
 The output is displayed below.

 .. figure:: ../../_static/examples/napari_mask_widget_map2.png
  :width: 100 %